marlon-schmitz-289/Notenverwaltung/README.md

 ## Description

-Small project to organize your grades in certain subjects   return Users are manually added, like the subjects
+Small project to organize your grades in certain subjects
+Users are manually added, like the subjects